sjhdeppe/Astro-461-Python-Cookbook/INSTALL.md

    analysis packages, in addition to IRAF and PyRAF.
 Install these by typing at your terminal:
    ```
+   conda install stsci
+   conda install pyraf
-   conda install stsci pyraf iraf python=3
+   conda install iraf
    ```
-   The `python=3` at the end simply ensures that Anaconda installs the compatible versions of everything.
     * You may see a wall of text after entering this command about new packages being installed, packages being updated/downgraded, etc. This is all okay, and is Anaconda ensuring everything is compatible with everything else.
-4. The last piece of software that will be useful for us is Source Extractor (hopefully the name is self-explanatory!).
+4. The last piece of software that may be useful for us is Source Extractor (hopefully the name is self-explanatory!).
 Install it with:
    ```
    conda install sextractor